Deposit Due at Time of Registration:

 This course will help give students a strong foundation in language arts and prepare them for future coursework.
 Using Rod and Staff’s Grade 5 Following the Plan, students will learn the parts of speech and parts of the sentence.
 Students will also cover basic writing and mechanics topics such as subject/verb agreement, capitalization, and punctuation.

-Students will also read eight highly acclaimed middle-grade novels: The Mouse and the Motorcycle by Beverly Cleary, The Tale of Despereaux by Kate Dicamillo, The Cricket in Times Square by George Seldon, Henry and the Chalk Dragon by Jennifer Trafton, Frindle by Andrew Clements, Adventures with Waffles by Maria Parr, Sign of the Beaver by Elizabeth George Speare, and The Green Ember by S.D.
-Smith.
+Students will also read eight highly acclaimed middle-grade novels: Charlotte’s Web by E.B.
+White, The Tale of Despereaux by Kate Dicamillo, The Cricket in Times Square by George Seldon, Henry and the Chalk Dragon by Jennifer Trafton, From the Mixed-Up Files of Mrs. Basil E. Frankweiler by E.L.
+Konigsburg, Adventures with Waffles by Maria Parr, Sign of the Beaver by Elizabeth George Speare, and Ginger Pye by Eleanor Estes.
 These are engaging and high-interest works that even reluctant readers typically enjoy and can be covered as read-aloud stories with the family or read independently.

-Students will also work on writing paragraphs with sound structure and interesting details.
-Students will begin to become familiar with the writing process and how to brainstorm, draft, revise, and edit their work.
+Students will also work on writing paragraphs with interesting details and a clear structure.
+They will become familiar with the writing process and learn how to brainstorm, draft, revise, and edit their work.
 Writing rubrics will be introduced and utilized to help students grow in confidence and receive constructive feedback on their work.

 We suggest this course for 4th grade.